 Teach family members how and when to turn off gas, electricity and water.
-Teach children how and when to call 9-1-1, police, or the fire department, and which radio station to listen to for emergency information.
+Teach children how and when to call 9-1-1, police, fire department, or the emergency medical services and which radio station to listen to for emergency information.

-Create an Emergency Supplies Kit.
+Create an Emergency Supplies Kit emergency supplies kit.